 There are few companies nowadays that do not keep digital records.
 Everything from accounting to marketing and basic communication happens on a computer and over the internet.
-This also means that every company, no matter its size, collects data, some, such as personal information regarding employees, customers, or partners, highly sensitive and protected by law.
+This also means that every company, no matter its size, collects data.

-Failure to protect sensitive data can come at a high cost: in 2019, the Ponemon Institute and IBM Security estimated that companies lost an average of $3.92 million/breach in their Cost of a Data Breach Report.
-And while fines incurred for failures to comply with data protection legislation can have a significant impact, the biggest contributor to data breach costs was in fact lost business, with customer turnover increasing to as much as 3.9% in the wake of security incidents.
-Companies must, therefore, implement data protection strategies not only for compliance reasons, but to avoid the financial and reputational fallout of a data breach.
+Failure to protect sensitive information can come at a high cost: in 2020, the Ponemon Institute and IBM Security estimated that companies lost an average of $3.86 million/breach in their Cost of a Data Breach Report.
+The biggest contributor to data breach costs was lost business, with customer turnover increasing in the wake of security incidents.
+Companies must, therefore, implement data protection strategies to also avoid the financial and reputational fallout of a data breach.

 But what are some of the best practices companies should adopt when implementing DLP tools?
 Here are our recommendations:

 Data protection begins with data classification and internal auditing.
 Companies must identify the type of sensitive data they collect, where it is being stored, and how it is being used by employees.
 Data loss prevention software comes with predefined profiles for sensitive data while also allowing companies to define new profiles based on their own needs.

 By turning on data monitoring, companies can find out how data flows within and outside their network.
 It can help them discover vulnerabilities in data handling and bad security practices among employees.
 They can thus take more informed cost-effective decisions when developing their data protection strategies and provide more effective training for their employees.